go-vela/.github/CONTRIBUTING.md

 **NOTE: We recommend you start by opening a new issue describing the bug or feature you're intending to fix.
 Even if you think it's relatively minor, it's helpful to know what people are working on.**

-We are always welcome to new PRs!
+We are always open to new PRs!